LukasWoodtli/WebPage/pelican/content/agile_sw_development.md

 - Show product
 - Workshop style: everybody is allowed to check out new features
 - Focus on working code
-- Fast and not beatiful
+- Fast and not beautiful
-- Buisiness oriented
+- Business oriented
     - leave out technical detaion
     - 'what did we do' (not 'how did we do it')
 - Let the audience try the product (if possible)
+- No powerpoint...